Baldwin Piano Company: History

-The company traces its origins back to 1857, when Dwight Hamilton Baldwin began teaching piano, organ, and violin in Cincinnati, Ohio.
+The company traces its origins to 1857, when Dwight Hamilton Baldwin began teaching piano, organ, and violin in Cincinnati, Ohio.
 In 1862, Baldwin started a Decker Brothers piano dealership and, in 1866, hired Lucien Wulsin as a clerk.
-Wulsin became a partner in the dealership, by then known as D.H.
-Baldwin & Company, in 1873, and, under his leadership, the Baldwin Company became the largest piano dealer in the Midwestern United States by the 1890s.
+Wulsin eventually became a partner in the dealership, which by then was known as the D.H.
+Baldwin & Company.
+The Baldwin Company became the largest piano dealer in the Midwestern United States by the 1890s.

-In 1889–1890, Baldwin vowed to build "the best piano that could be built" and subsequently formed two production companies: Hamilton Organ, which built reed organs, and the Baldwin Piano Company, which made pianos.
+In 1889 or 1890, Baldwin vowed to build "the best piano that could be built" and subsequently formed two production companies: Hamilton Organ, which built reed organs, and the Baldwin Piano Company, which made pianos.
 The company's first piano, an upright, began selling in 1891.
-The company introduced its first grand piano in 1895.
+Baldwin introduced its first grand piano in 1895.

-Baldwin died in 1899 and left the vast majority of his estate to fund missionary causes.
+Dwight Baldwin died in 1899 and left the vast majority of his estate to fund missionary causes.
 Wulsin ultimately purchased Baldwin's estate and continued the company's shift from retail to manufacturing.
-The company won its first major award in 1900, when their model 112 won the Grand Prix at the Exposition Universelle in Paris, the first American manufactured piano to win such an award.
-Baldwin-manufactured pianos also won top awards at the Louisiana Purchase Exposition and the 1914 Anglo-American Exposition.
-By 1913, business had become brisk, with Baldwin exporting to thirty-two countries in addition to having retailers throughout the United States.
+The company won its first major award with its Model 112, which won the Grand Prix at the 1900 Exposition Universelle in Paris, becoming the first American-manufactured piano to win such an award.
+Baldwin-manufactured pianos also won top awards at the 1904 Louisiana Purchase Exposition and the 1914 Anglo-American Exposition.
+By 1913, Baldwin had retailers throughout the United States and was exporting to 32 countries.

 Baldwin, like many other manufacturers, began building player pianos in the 1920s.
-A piano factory was constructed in Cincinnati, Ohio.
-The models became unpopular by the end of the 1920s, which, coupled with the beginning of the Great Depression, could have spelled disaster for Baldwin.
-However, the company's president, Lucien Wulsin II, had created a large reserve fund for such situations, and Baldwin was able to ride out the market downturn.
+A piano factory was constructed in Cincinnati.
+Player piano models became unpopular by the end of the 1920s, which, coupled with the beginning of the Great Depression, could have spelled disaster for Baldwin.
+However, Wulsin's son, Lucien Wulsin II, had become the company's president and had created a large reserve fund for such situations.
+These reserves enabled Baldwin to ride out the market downturn.